 - Sheriff Ride-Along Program Application (if you live or work in the county of Sacramento)

-The deadline for applying is March 11, 2016.
-Return the completed application and Ride-Along form if applicable by mail, personal delivery or fax to:
+Return the completed application and Ride-Along form if applicable by mail, personal delivery, fax or email to:

 Sacramento County District Attorney’s Office